hlgirard/Simplabel/README.md

 simplabel --labels dog cat bird --directory path/to/image/directory
 ```

+Note that simplabel can now be called without any arguments as follows: `simplabel`.
+The user will be prompted to select an image directory and labels can be added with the + button at the bottom of the screen.

 After the first use, labels are stored in `labels.pkl` and the `--labels` argument is ignored.

 ### Command line arguments